nuuuwan/news_lk3_data/README.md

 *2024-09-25 09:01:00* · [`adaderanalk`](https://www.adaderana.lk/news/102253/president-to-address-the-nation-today) · `en`

 President Anura Kumara Dissanayake is expected to make a special statement while addressing the nation at 7:30 pm today (25 September), according to the Department of Government Information.

+The President’s special address to the nation will be broadcast simultaneously on TV Derana, Ada Derana 24, FM Derana and will stream on Ada Derana social media platforms from 7.30 p.m. onwards.

 He was sworn into office on Monday after a landslide victory in the weekend’s presidential polls, where he defeated 38 other candidates and garnered over 5.6 million or 42.3 percent of the votes.